Skip to main content

 Welcome to MEDCAN – a non-profit Association for people who use cannabis as medicine.

-Since the Changes to the Narcotics Act on August 1, 2022 Any doctor can prescribe cannabis medically.
-But despite these advances, it is often still a challenge to find information and specialists - this is exactly where MEDCAN comes in.
+Since the Amendment to the Narcotics Act on August 1, 2022 Any doctor can prescribe cannabis for medical purposes.
+However, despite these advances, finding information and specialized professionals is often still a challenge – this is precisely where MEDCAN comes in.

-Our mission goes beyond education.
-We strongly advocate for the interests and rights of patients.
-Whether you have serious illnesses or other complaints – we provide information, support and support.
-Every patient with a medical need can now start medically supervised cannabis therapy.
-You can find all relevant information on our website.
+Our mission goes beyond simply raising awareness.
+We are committed to advocating for the interests and rights of patients.
+Whether dealing with serious illnesses or other health concerns, we provide information, guidance, and support.
+Every patient with a medical necessity can now begin medically supervised cannabis therapy.
+You will find all the relevant information on our website.

 3 steps to a cannabis prescription